robang74/roberto-a-foglietta/321-wwz-simply-explained-for-dummies.md

 ### They watch, and that's their fault!

+> If you out there speaking truth, best believe they watching you

 They're watching at you.
 Thus make for them a great show.
 So great that they cannot stop to watch while they get poisoned by the truth! {:-D}

 ### As simple as this